 US Tariffs

 The US has introduced additional tariffs on goods imported from outside of the USA.
 This includes on goods from the UK and the EU.
-Imports into the USA from both the UK and EU will be subject to a 10% tariff.
+Imports into the USA from UK will be subject to a 10% tariff and EU will be subject to a 15% tariff.

 A businesswoman in a suit touches a world map interface with red and blue people icons on it.